jjeongGrp/multifidelity-fatigue/README.md

 This section validates the synthetic microstructure generation procedure by importing XCT-derived pore distributions and generating voxelized synthetic polycrystalline microstructures with process-specific morphology and texture.

-Each folder contains case-specific MATLAB files for generating and plotting the synthetic microstructure.
+Each folder contains case-specific MATLAB files to generate and plot the synthetic microstructure.
 The primary script follows the naming pattern:

 ```text
 microgen_elas3dxtal_setXX.m